New Spitalfields Market

-New Spitalfields Market is a fruit and vegetable market on a 31 acre site in Leyton, London Borough of Waltham Forest in East London.
-The market is owned and administrated by the City of London Corporation.
+New Spitalfields Market is a fruit and vegetable market on a 31 acre site in Leyton, London Borough of Waltham Forest.
+Located in East London, the market is owned and administered by the City of London Corporation.
 The market is Europe's leading horticultural market specialising in exotic fruit and vegetables - and the largest revenue earning wholesale market in the UK.

 History

-It had previously been located at Spitalfields Market just off Bishopsgate, on the east side of the City of London.
-Due to traffic congestion, lack of space for parking lorries, as well as out of date market buildings (e.g. poor refrigeration facilities) - the market was relocated out of the City in the early 1990s.
+It had previously been located at Spitalfields Market just off Bishopsgate, on the east side of the City of London in the London Borough of Tower Hamlets.
+Due to traffic congestion, lack of space for parking lorries, as well as out of date market buildings (e.g. poor refrigeration facilities) - the market was relocated out of the Tower Hamlets in the early 1990s.
 This followed the move of Covent Garden Market and Billingsgate Fish Market out of the city centre.
-The new, purpose built location in Leyton opened in May 1991.
+The new, purpose-built location in Leyton opened in May 1991.

 The wholesale fruit and vegetable market at Stratford Market - founded in 1879 by the Great Eastern Railway as a competitor to Spitalfields - also closed and consolidated at the New Spitalfields site.
-The old market on the edge of the City was subsequently regenerated, becoming Old Spitalfields Market - with a range of public markets as well as independent local stores and restaurants.
+The old market on the edge of the city was subsequently regenerated, becoming Old Spitalfields Market - with a range of public markets as well as independent local stores and restaurants.